Information for school leavers

 Chemistry and biology are the most useful subjects to have studied – in fact many universities list these as required subjects.
 Studying biology alongside two non-sciences at A-level is not a good preparation for a university science course and some institutions do not accept this combination of subjects for entry to a biological science or microbiology course.

-Minimum requirements for Higher Apprenticeship schemes vary but the usual minimum requirements for school leavers is five subjects including Maths, English and a science at GCSE (grade A–C) and three A-levels or equivalent (grade A–C), often including Biology or a least one Science based subject
+Minimum requirements for Higher Apprenticeship schemes vary but the usual minimum requirements for school leavers is five subjects including Maths, English and a science at GCSE (grade 9–4) and three A-levels or equivalent (grade A–C), often including Biology or a least one science-based subject.

 Things to consider